75 suspected secret society members arrested

-SINGAPORE - Seventy-five men aged between 16 and 54 - suspected to be members of unlawful societies - have been arrested in an island-wide operation that took place between Dec 24 and Wednesday (Dec 30).
+Seventy-five men aged between 16 and 54 - suspected to be members of unlawful societies - have been arrested in an island-wide operation that took place between Dec 24 and Wednesday.

 The arrests come as the police stepped up enforcement operations to deter gang activities that threaten public safety.